vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndY: 8
   - projectTitle: Brise bise, 2023
     projectDescription: >-
+      This project reimagines the traditional Californian blind by adding a new dimension to the space it occupies.
+While the blind divides and obstructs light or air, its patchwork illustration creates the illusion of openness, suggesting a new room or landscape.

-      A californian blind with pictural illusion of a room with a view.
-This composition made to be hung in a room, references our love for commun domestic objects and sentimental scenery.
+      The composition, designed to be hung indoors, draws on references to familiar domestic objects and sentimental scenery, blending functionality with artistic expression.

-      Part of A domestic Art Fair (ADAF), Brussels, 2023

-      150x250cm

       Pictures by Antoine Grenez